Brandy (You're a Fine Girl)

-"Brandy (You're a Fine Girl)" is a 1972 song by American pop rock band Looking Glass from their debut album, Looking Glass.
+"Brandy (You're a Fine Girl)" is a 1972 song by American pop rock band Looking Glass from their self-titled debut album.
 It was written by Looking Glass lead guitarist and co-vocalist Elliot Lurie.

-The single reached number one on both the Billboard Hot 100 and Cash Box Top 100 charts, remaining in the top position for one week.
-It reached number two on the former chart for four weeks, behind Gilbert O'Sullivan's "Alone Again (Naturally)", before reaching number one, only to be dethroned by "Alone Again (Naturally)" the week after.
-Billboard ranked it as the No. 12 song for 1972.
+The single reached No. 1 on both the Billboard Hot 100 and Cash Box Top 100 charts.

 Meaning

 The lyrics tell of Brandy, a barmaid in a busy seaport harbor town which serves "a hundred ships a day."
 Though lonely sailors flirt with her, she pines for one who has long since left her because he claimed his life, his love, and his lady, was “the sea.”

 The urban myth that Brandy was based on Mary Ellis (1750–1828), a spinster in New Brunswick, New Jersey, has been refuted by Lurie himself.

 Lurie was thrilled with the deeper meaning given to the song when its lyrics were used as a metaphor by a father explaining his life's choices to his son in the film Guardians of the Galaxy Vol. 2, which came out in 2017.